Skip to main content

 Item Collection FilterOptional query filter for limiting which items this Flow Item processes based on specific criteria

 Threshold Item CountMaximum number of items the system processes using this Flow Item.
 If the count exceeds this threshold, the system switches to the Flow Item specified in Over Threshold Switch to Item to handle large-scale operations differently.
+Set to 0 if not using threshold switching.

 Over Threshold Switch to ItemAlternative Flow Item to use when the item count exceeds the threshold.
 This allows different processing logic for bulk operations.